-Through Pubmed, Web of Science, Scopus and Google Scholar as well as snowballing by using the article's reference list, relevant literature published in English from 2000 onwards was identified.
-For the SRH needs and perspectives on indigenous peoples, lack of information on the SRHR access of especially indigenous peoples in Bangladesh.
-In order to obtain further insight into this, a more extensive literature review was conducted in April/May 2021 looking at both factors influencing access for indigenous peoples as well as factors contributing to successful inclusive and sustainable interventions.
+An initial needs assessment and a rapid literature review at the onset of the We Care project showed a lack of information on the SRHR access of especially indigenous people in Bangladesh.
+In order to obtain further insight into this, a more extensive literature review was conducted in April/May 2021 looking at both factors influencing access for indigenous people as well as factors contributing to successful inclusive and sustainable interventions.
 The current document provides key findings from that literature review.

-Indigenous Peoples in Bangladesh
+Indigenous groups in Bangladesh

-Bangladesh has around 1,5 million indigenous peoples (1.8% of the total population), divided over 52 distinct ethnic groups.
-Indigenous peoples in Bangladesh are amongst the most deprived population groups (Rahman, Khan, Jahangir Hossain, & Iwuagwu, 2021).
+Bangladesh has around 1.5 million indigenous people (1.8% of the total population), divided over 52 distinct ethnic groups.
+Indigenous people in Bangladesh are amongst the most deprived population groups (Rahman, Khan, Jahangir Hossain, & Iwuagwu, 2021).
 For instance, only 30% of indigenous women receive antenatal care, against 47.6% of the general population (Chowdhury 2017).
 While in Bangladesh teenage pregnancy rates declined, the teenage pregnancy rate of indigenous populations is still much higher (65% in the Chittagong Hill tracks) than the national average of 31%.
 Also, fewer adolescent indigenous women have access to maternal healthcare services (16%) compared to the national rate (80%) (Akter, Rich, Davies, & Inder, 2019).